naodmekonnen/tic-tac-toe/pseudocode.md

      - to check win condition: if any of the 8 winning conditions (an array of 3 indices that are defined above) are matched in the currentState array
     - (what method will be used to compare the two arrays?)

-### Functions
+# Functions

 ## init()
     - sets the initial page of the game:clear board and ready to play

 ## drawBoard()
     - this function will dynamically create the DOM elements to create the playing board
-## setState
-    - ?
+    - this function will create separate divs for each tile in the game
+    - it will also create the different bootstrap classes for each div

 ## handleClick
     - this function will execute when a tile in the game is clicked
+    - this function will update the cells as they are clicked
+    -

+## setState
+    - (can this function be passed in as a parameter in the handleClick function?)
+    - this function will update the state of the game
+    - an empty array is set to be filled one at a time when each cell is clicked
+    -

 ## checkWin/draw
     - this function will check for a win
     - this function will run a conditional to check whether all nine tiles have been filled and a winning state has been reached.
 If all tiles are filled and no win has been reached, then it will be a draw.
 ## displayResult
-    - after the checkWin function runs, this function will display the results of the game()
+    - after the checkWin function runs, this function will display the results of the game(win or draw)
 ## resetGame
-    - after the displayResult function runs, this function executes and resets the board of the game y
+    - after the displayResult function runs, this function executes and resets the board of the game
+    -